 Fandom is a crowd-sourced perception of being.
 While we herald the concept of authenticity, we must remember that the true intrinsic nature of someone's being rarely appears online.
 What you see is often a calculated persona that they choose to present to the world.
 By choosing what to post (or not post) in a public place we curate this calculated image of self.
 Fandom oftentimes is the a sort of reflection of individuals interests or even desired perceived interests unfolding.
 The very things community builders strive for as success are the core tenets of a strong fandom.
 That’s because fandom is a community.
 It relies on the interpersonal bonds between their members through fanclubs, showing up to concerts and events, and displaying their fandom publicly through shirts and merchandise.
 A key tenet is visibility: you cannot have a fandom of one.

 Don’t force someone to do something — ask them, trust them, and invest in them

 Zooming out from this a bit: How do we create a shared collective fandom?
 What are the lessons we could take from these folks?
 Well, the first step is trust.

+In an article from the New York Times featuring Mary Franklin, the woman who leads Lucasfilm’s fan efforts from 2010, this means establishing a rapport with fans.
 “But the trick is to make fans feel tended to rather than managed, and Lucasfilm pulls that off with year-round tactics that many rival studios have not quite committed to.
 ‘You can’t fake it,’” said Mary Franklin.

 From picking employees who run avid fan communities, to top-tier response times to monitor and manage fans, Lucasfilm invests in their community.
 The return on this investment?
 A forever-loyal fandom.
 The New York Times article also mentioned the early prioritization of financial investment in the fandom.